colhountech/CT-Studio/Tasks/TasksWebApi/README.md

+﻿# Obsolete

+I've moved the WebApi Functionality into the WebApp Project.
+This project is no long being used.
+I've keep the README files because it gives some interesting insights.

-﻿# ASP.NET Core 6.0 Web REST API Patterns (not minimal api)
+# ASP.NET Core 6.0 Web REST API Patterns (not minimal api)

 ## Dependency Injection (DI)